True to the idea that we sit on the shoulder’s of those who’ve gone before us, this Tanzanian proverb captures the sentiments of this post:

 Augustine was a 4th Century African orator, theologian and bishop who is hailed as one of the “Fathers of the Church”, the early Christians who stood up for the faith.
 He was involved in youth debauchery and worldly philosophy, an ardent follower of Manicheanism, before coming to the faith.
 It is well known that his mother was faithful in prayer, even in his wayward years.
 His book Confessions is close to the Psalms in terms of its openness and authenticity.
 In it, Augustine recounts his journey to faith and it shows the agonizing journey of one who strives to follow God wholeheartedly.
 He taught me honesty and depth in my faith and spirituality.

 Kwame Bediako, the Presbyterian theologian and mission-scholar who held doctorates in literature and later in theology, the latter which he was awarded at the University of Aberdeen, was rector of Akrofi-Christaller Institute.
 The institute is named after two Twi (a Ghanian dialect) language scholars influential in the translation of the Bible in Ghana.
 I got acquainted with him through reading his tome Theology and Identity (and his numerous articles) whereby he sort to show that the Church fathers engaged the gospel with their cultural background to make the case that Africans could be Christians and vice versa.
 Especially pertinent for me in our post-colonial setting, in a way, he allowed me to celebrate my African-ness as a believer.
 His work, led me to the work of the theologian and Methodist minister Thomas Oden who founded the Center for Early African Christianity which was born out of the idea that Africa contributed much to the intellectual and theological development of the Church.
 Their works combined have given me an African-centered perspective, which I will explore in a forthcoming book.
 Together with the Womanist theologian Mercy Amba Oduyoye, they have bequeathed to me the idea of African context, which I hope I can progress in developing.
 The latter’s work has helped me to appreciate the story of origins in African traditional religions, which at the very least, make the case for theism – thereby challenging conceptions of African atheism.
-Look out for a biography on him that I will be sharing soon!
+Here is an extended biography I’ve written about him.

 Jean Marc Ela was a Catholic priest, missionary and sociologist who after studying Philosophy and theology at the Universities of Sorbonne and Strasbourg, went to do mission work with the Kirdi, a Cameroonian community.
 In his dialogue and practice of theology and sociology in his influential work My Faith as An African, he taught me that my life should be concerned with the needs of those at the margins of the society.
 The contemporary setting might mean not only the poor but also those who are ignored by the Church.